French people in Japan

-There is a small community of French people in Japan, consisting largely of expatriate professionals from France and their families.
+There is a small community of French people in Japan, consisting of approximately 13,000 people.

 Overview

 The French community in Japan has been steadily increasing, rising by more than 35% in the last decade.
 French expatriates who are working in Japan with leading foreign companies came from many different industries such as chemicals and crystal-ware.
 As far as inbound tourism from France is concerned, France ranked at 15th place in 2018, with 304,900 French tourists visiting Japan.

-There are 4 bilingual schools, 60 cultural associations, and over 700 companies in Japan.
+There are four bilingual schools, 60 cultural associations, and over 700 companies in Japan.

+From 15,000 French people in Japan about 7,500 of them live in Tokyo alone, which makes it the largest European population in Tokyo.
+Many of them work in a French restaurant or at pastry.
+The numbers of pastries led by French pastry chef in Japan has increased since the past 10 years.